adamhaile/surplus/README.md

       })();
 ```

-The computations perform direct, fine-grained, idempotent changes to the DOM nodes.
-Updates run fast while keeping JSX's declarative semantics.
+The computations perform direct, fine-grained changes to the DOM nodes.
+Updates run fast while keeping the DOM in sync with your JSX.

-Finally, Surplus has a small runtime to help with more complex JSX features, like spreads and children that come and go.
+Finally, Surplus has a small runtime to help with more complex JSX features, like property spreads and variable children.

 ```jsx
 import * as Surplus from 'surplus';